cme-timothy/todo-list-klient/README.md

 # To-do list

-This is a simple to do list built for my first react assignment.
+This is a simple klient side to-do list for my first node.js web server assignment.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Pre-requisites

 In order to install you need to run:

 - [Node.js](https://nodejs.org/en/)

 ## How to install